Jack-Q/blog/_posts/2015-07-12-Building-the-Blog-01-Start-from-Here.md

  * front end skills
  * linux operate
  * git and GitHub (if you want to host the blog on GitHub)
- * ...
+ * \...

 Though it is possible to run all of the things on Windows, I personally still highly recommend everyone who want to build a Jekyll site use Linux as their work environment.

-> If you don't konwn all of the things, there are still some
+> If you don\'t konwn all of the things, there are still some
 > existing template site for you to start your Jekyll blog.

-Then, let't dive into the world of Jekyll.
+Then, let\'t dive into the world of Jekyll.

 In the following posts, I will start form environment installing and site structure constructing, which will